-Residential Living returned to the normal programming model for all residents for 2021-2022 after providing a more passive programming in 2020 with bulletin boards, posters in restrooms, sidewalk chalk art and drop in programs.
-In 2021-2022, programs were hosted for campus partners at UPD and Health and Wellness Promotions.
+Residential Living returned to the normal programming model for all residents for 2021-2022 after providing a more passive programming in 2020 with bulletin boards, posters in restrooms, sidewalk chalk art and drop-in programs.
+In 2022-2023, programs were hosted for campus partners at UPD and Health and Wellness Promotions.
 These efforts ranged on many topics.
-Health and Wellness Promotion provided tables in the student center with information relating to Bystander Intervention Tips; Safe Surroundings; and Stalking Awareness and Facts.
-These type promotional items were also pushed for access on social media.

 The University provides programs throughout the year geared toward the prevention of dating violence, domestic violence, sexual assault and stalking as defined in this publication by the Violence Against Women's Act (VAWA).
-Programs are sponsored by several different departments such as (UPD; Student Enrollment, Engagement and Success; Student Engagement and Leadership; Residential Living; Title IX; etc.)
+Programs are sponsored by several different departments such as (UPD; Student Affairs; Student Engagement and Leadership; Residential Living; Title IX; etc.)

 UPD typically offers a variety of crime prevention programs and services to WTAMU students and employees.
-The programs are designed to encourage students and employees to be responsible for their own security and the security of others
+The programs are designed to encourage students and employees to be responsible for their own security and the security of others.

-- Personal Safety Awareness scheduled upon request - Theft/burglary Prevention (Operation LOCKOUT Theft) scheduled upon request - UPD Self-Defense Program offered during fall move in week and regularly during fall and spring semesters - Drug and Alcohol Awareness scheduled upon request - Sexual Assault Prevention scheduled upon request

-Active Shooter Preparedness

-- scheduled upon request
+- Personal Safety Awareness scheduled upon request - Theft/burglary Prevention (Operation LOCKOUT Theft) scheduled upon request - UPD Self-Defense Program offered during fall move in week and regularly during fall and spring semesters - Drug and Alcohol Awareness scheduled upon request - Sexual Assault Prevention scheduled upon request - Active Shooter Preparedness scheduled upon request

-Specific topics of programs, handouts, tables and social media related were provided in 2021:
+Specific topics of programs, handouts, tables and social media related were provided in 2022:

-- Welcome Week
+- Welcome Week Start Strong

 - Hazing Prevention Month

 - Sexual Assault Awareness Month

 - Human trafficking Awareness Program

 - First Friday Festival Mocktails Alcohol Awareness Event

 - Watch UR BAC Alcohol Awareness Event during Homecoming week

 - Fresh Check Day Mental Health Awareness Event

 - You call the Shots Alcohol Awareness Event

 - No Excuse for Drug Abuse

 - Healthy Relationship Week

 - Domestic Violence Month Be the Change

 - Preventing Relationship Violence

 - Shattering the Silence of Sexual Violence

 - Start By Believing

 - Victim Link / Seek Then Speak

-For a complete schedule or to request a program specific to the interests and needs of your organization, call the Office of Student Engagement and Leadership, 806-651-2313, WT Health and Wellness Promotions 806-651-2910 or the UPD, 806-651-2300.
-Since the beginning of the COVID-19 Pandemic, many programs are provided virtually.
+For a complete schedule or to request a program specific to the interests and needs of your organization, contact the Office of Student Engagement and Leadership, 806-651-2313, or UPD, 806-651-2300, WTpolice@wtamu.edu.
+Since the beginning of the COVID-19 Pandemic, many programs have been provided virtually.
 Follow this link for local and virtual programming at Student Event Calendar.